Hit Squad

 The Hit Squad is an American hip hop collective of East Coast hip hop artists.
-Originally formed in the 1990s by Erick Sermon and Parrish Smith of the rap group EPMD, the group included rap artists such as K-Solo, Redman, Das EFX, Top Quality, and Knucklehedz.
+Originally formed in the 1990s by Erick Sermon and Parrish Smith of the rap group EPMD, the group included rap artists such as K-Solo, Sam Sneed,Redman, Das EFX, Top Quality, and Knucklehedz.
 When EPMD broke up for the first time in 1993, the collective separated, with Sermon forming Def Squad and Smith retaining the Hit Squad name.

 Career

 After the success of their debut album Strictly Business, EPMD sought to mentor new artists.
 The first artist to make a guest appearance on an EPMD album was K-Solo.
 Solo was featured on their second album Unfinished Business on the song "Knick Knack Patty Wack".
 The first mention of "Hit Squad" appeared on EPMD's third album Business as Usual on the track "Hit Squad Heist".
 The lyrics mention Redman, K-Solo and Tom J of Knucklehedz.
 Redman is also featured on two tracks of that album.

 In 1993, EPMD released the single "Headbanger" from their fourth album Business Never Personal.
 The single featured K-Solo and Redman and the music video features appearances by most of the Hit Squad.
 The single reached #11 on Billboards Hot Rap Tracks chart.
 The single's success made "Headbanger" the Squad's "signature song".
 The album also features Das EFX on the track "Cummin' At Cha".